 Ferdinand Bauer (1760-1826) botanical artist, was selected by Joseph Banks to travel with Matthew Flinders' expedition around Australia.
 Sir Joseph Banks arranged for Bauer to be accompanied by the botanist Robert Brown, who was the appointed naturalist for the expedition on the Investigator.
 Bauer was known to be a bit of a perfectionist, often spending years working on his drawings to finite detail.
 Brown claimed that 'considering his minute accuracy, the number of drawings he has made is astonishing'.
 In fact, it was his perfectionism and high standards that virtually killed his Illustrationes Florae Novae Hollandiae (London, 1813) which was abandoned after publication of only fifteen of his exquisite plates.2 In any case, we have a fine collection of his work in the Library, all available digitally through the catalogue.
 Explore the artwork of Ferdinand Bauer.

-Although many of our botanical collections, such as those I have outlined here, are available freely online, the key to our collections is a National Library card.
-As National Library card holder you can have access to a number of electronic resources suitable for gardening, botanical research and study – ranging from gardening magazines, horticulture, cooking with native plants, and other information online that you may find useful and inspiring.
-Get a library card.
+Although many of our botanical collections are available freely online, the key to our collections is a National Library digital login.
+With this you can have access to a number of electronic resources suitable for gardening, botanical research and study – ranging from gardening magazines, horticulture, cooking with native plants, and other information online that you may find useful and inspiring.
+Join the Library to get your digital login..

 One of our popular online eResources, PressReader, has access to a number of magazine titles across the subjects which you can browse page-by-page in full colour on your computer or reader device (iPad, smart phone compatible).
 Some you may already be familiar with include: